udsleeds/openinfra/GISRUK_paper/openinfra_gisruk.md

     push for data-driven and evidence-based decision making.

 Exploratory data analysis (EDA) was used to make sense of the existing data.
-There is not single notion of EDA (Hullman and Gelman 2021) and there are attempts to rethink EDA in geographical analysis (Beecham and Lovelace 2022).
-In this context, EDA is used to explore what data is missing and how the present data can be utilized for (accessible) active travel research.
+There is no single concept of EDA (Hullman and Gelman 2021) and currently there are attempts to rethink EDA in the context of geographical analysis (Beecham and Lovelace 2022).
+In this case, EDA was used to explore what data is missing and how the present data can be utilized for (accessible) active travel research.
+For this, bar charts were chosen to show the proportion of a tag to all the highways (excluding motorways and motorway links as pedestrians and cyclists cannot use them in the UK) in a given metropolitan county.
+Moreover, to reduce the number of bins and account for duplicate information (e.g., “no” and “none”), tags in Figure 2 and Figure 3 were recategorized.

-Also, for each bar plot displayed in the paper there is an accompanying interactive map that can be explored if the reader is interested in learning more about geospatial distribution of data.
+Finally, for each bar plot displayed in the paper there is an accompanying interactive map that can be explored to learn more about the geospatial distribution of data.

 The reproducible code can be found in OpenInfra GitHub repository:
 <https://github.com/udsleeds/openinfra>

 # Results

-The results discussed in this section are not supposed to reveal the factual completeness of OSM data as no comparison to “ground truth” has been yet done.
-Nevertheless, it is still evident that OSM provides a comprehensible, if not complete, network of highways.
+It is evident that OSM provides a comprehensible, if not complete, network of highways.
 Footways stand out for constituting about ¼ of all the mapped highways in all three metropolitan counties.
 Given Greater Manchester’s proposal to provide the most comprehensive cycling and walking network in Britain, it is surprising that it does not have, in proportion to all the highways mapped in Greater Manchester, more footways and only slightly more cycleways compared to West Yorkshire and Merseyside.
 One could argue that *footways* take a specific semantic meaning of representing minor pathways, hence does not represent an entire walking network.
 Nevertheless, it does not seem that Greater Manchester has, for instance, more living streets or pedestrianized roads either.

 <!-- Original LaTeX: -->
 <!-- \begin{figure}[htbp] \begin{center}  -->